 In early 2005, references to PEI articles from the years 1998 through 2004 were moved from the Library's on-line Catalogue, into a new PEI Articles Database (PEI PAD).
 It is still possible, however, to search the Library's on-line catalogue and the PEI Articles Database simultaneously for PEI books and articles together: select the "Also search in the Robertson Library Catalogue" option on the PEI PAD search screen to do this.
 For the years 1998 through 2000, PEI PAD also includes limited coverage of the Island's two daily newspapers, The Guardian and The Journal-Pioneer, although searchable full-text of both of these newspapers (Guardian, 1997 - present; Journal-Pioneer, 1999 - present) is now available on-line through the PEI Daily Newspapers database (Eureka) .
 References to all pre-1997 articles - whether in newspapers or other periodicals - must still be searched via the PEI Collection Card Catalogue.

 The PEI Collection is housed, along with the University's Archives and a collection of rare books, in the climate-controlled Special Collections facility on the main level of the Robertson Library (past the Media Centre).
-Requests for PEI Collection materials must be directed to Special Collections staff (except for course reserve materials, which may be retrieved through the Circulation Desk).
+Requests for PEI Collection materials must be directed to Special Collections staff (except for course reserve materials, which may be retrieved through the Service Desk).
 Materials must be used within the Library, and some photocopying and viewing restrictions may apply to particularly rare and/or fragile items.
-If you are planning on doing research with PEI Collection materials, please note the times that the Special Collections Room is staffed.
-PEI Collection materials can only be accessed during these times, except by special arrangement.
-In times when the Special Collections Room is not staffed, Information Desk staff can provide information on the collection, but may not be able to retrieve material from it.
-For further assistance in matters relating to the PEI Collection, please contact Simon Lloyd.
+For further assistance in relating to the PEI Collection, please contact Simon Lloyd.